 An emergency fund should be able to cover several months of day-to-day bills.
 Care should also be taken to ensure that expenditures on actual medical care are minimized.

 To this end, I do what I can to protect myself against potential obstacles.
 I have written all about Why I Paid For Health Insurance After It Nearly Doubled.
 It provides insight on the importance of insuring for current and future health needs.

-Additionally, if you have the option of a high-deductible health plan and want to learn more about a savings vehicle for your healthcare – read about the benefits here and consider if it’s the right option for you.
+Additionally, if you have the option of a high-deductible health plan and want to learn more about a savings vehicle for your healthcare – read about the amazing benefits here and consider if it’s the right option for you.

 Mutual agreement – Financially, the main ways to hedge against the risk of marriage failure is the use of a pre-nuptial or post-nuptial agreement.

 Though not very romantic, this may be a viable option if you are concerned about your current or future marriage.

 Non-wage earning spouse – A way to sustain yourself in case your marriage were to fail is to always have options.
 The risk of a failed marriage is one thing, but not having a “next-step” plan is another.